cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 McGovern’s papers from the 1990’s should be cited.

 We have looked over these references, which are largely about volcanic deformation on other planets, and have not found a good place to cite them, without making a separate paragraph for discussions of topographic stresses in volcanoes.
-This is far from our topic (the interaction of topographic stresses and tectonics), and we did not read these papers during the work presented in this paper, so we don't feel it appropriate to cite them.
+This is far from our topic (the interaction of topographic stresses and tectonics), and we did not rely on these papers while developing the work presented in this paper, so we don't feel it necessary to cite them.

 **C1.2**